Cathy CorbettPhD student

 - Review of GRACMON Sculpting the Sculptor conference, in 3rd Dimension, the online magazine of the PMSA, May 2017

-- (Forthcoming) “Henry Moore, Edward Wadsworth and Ossip Zadkine’s Figures in the Garden.”
-Paper to be read at the symposium Becoming Henry Moore, organised by the Henry Moore Foundation and Paul Mellon Centre for Studies in British Art, 16th and 17th June 2017
+- “Henry Moore, Edward Wadsworth and Ossip Zadkine’s Figures in the Garden.”
+Paper read at the symposium Becoming Henry Moore, organised by the Henry Moore Foundation and Paul Mellon Centre for Studies in British Art, 16th and 17th June 2017

-- (Forthcoming) “Modigliani and being a sculptor in 1912” (provisional title).
+- (Forthcoming) “Modigliani and the Salon d’Automne, 1912.”
 Chapter in forthcoming catalogue to accompany Modigliani exhibition at Tate Modern, 23rd November 2017 – 2nd April 2018, to be published by Tate Publishing, November 2017